cryptoartcom/cryptoart-smart-contracts/README.md

     ├── BurnOperationsTest.t.sol
     ├── Initialization.t.sol
     ├── MetadataManagementTest.t.sol
+    ├── MintOperationsTest.t.sol
-    └── MintOperationsTest.t.sol
+    └── StoryFeaturesTest.t.sol
 ```

 ## 9. Known Issues

 1. The `unpinTokenURI` function is currently a stub.
 This function is required by the IERC7160 interface but has not been implemented yet.
 Per the EIP, its behaviour is flexible, but currently, there's no way to revert a token to an "unpinned" state via this function.

-2.  **Unimplemented `addCollectionStory`:** The `addCollectionStory` function required by `IStory` is currently an empty stub.

-3.  **Centralization:** As noted in [Trust Assumptions & Centralization Risks](#5-trust-assumptions--centralization-risks), the system relies heavily on the `Owner` and the off-chain `authoritySigner`.
+2.  **Centralization:** As noted in [Trust Assumptions & Centralization Risks](#5-trust-assumptions--centralization-risks), the system relies heavily on the `Owner` and the off-chain `authoritySigner`.

-4. The contract relies on signature-based validation, which requires careful key management for the authoritySigner role.
+3. The contract relies on signature-based validation, which requires careful key management for the authoritySigner role.

 4.  **Gas Usage in Batch Operations:** Functions like `_batchBurn`, `_batchTransferToNftReceiver` iterate over arrays.
 While there's a `MAX_BATCH_SIZE` constant, ensure this limit is appropriate to avoid exceeding block gas limits in practice on the target network (Base).
 The duplicate check in `_batchBurn` has O(n^2) complexity, which could be very costly for larger batches near the limit, but again, the max batch size constant should restrict this effect.